warmcat/libwebsockets/lib/secure-streams/README.md

 HTTP method to use with http-related protocols, like GET or POST.
 Not required for ws.

+### `http_expect`

+Optionally indicates that success for HTTP transactions using this streamtype is different than the default 200 - 299.

+Eg, you may choose to set this to 204 for Captive Portal Detect usage if that's what you expect the server to reply with to indicate success.
+In that case, anything other than 204 will be treated as a connection failure.

+### `http_fail_redirect`

+Set to `true` if you want to fail the connection on meeting an http redirect.
+This is needed to, eg, detect Captive Portals correctly.
+Normally, if on https, you would want the default behaviour of following the redirect.

 ### `http_url`

 Url path to use with http-related protocols